OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 **More efficient in the pessimistic case**: In case of a dispute, interactive proving requires the L1 referee contract only to check that Alice and Bob's actions "have the right shape", for example, that Alice has divided her N-step claim into two claims half as large.
 (The referee doesn't need to evaluate the correctness of Alice's claims--Bob does that, off-chain.)
 Only one instruction needs to be reexecuted.
 By contrast, reexecution requires the L1 referee to emulate the execution of an entire transaction.

 **Much higher per-tx gas limit:**  Interactive proving can escape from Ethereum's tight per-transaction gas limit; a transaction that requries so much gas it couldn't even fit into an Ethereum block is possible on Arbitrum.
 The gas limit isn't infinite, for obvious reasons, but it can be much larger than on Ethereum.
-As far as Ethereum is concerned, the only downside of a gas-heavy Arbitrum transaction is that it may require an interacrtive fraud proof with slightly more steps (and only if indeed it is fraudulent).
+As far as Ethereum is concerned, the only downside of a gas-heavy Arbitrum transaction is that it may require an interactive fraud proof with slightly more steps (and only if indeed it is fraudulent).
 By contrast, reexecution must impose a *lower* gas limit than Ethereum, because it must be possible to emulate execution of the transaction (which is more expensive than executing it directly) within a single Ethereum transaction.

 **No limit on contract size**: Interactive proving does not need to create an Ethereum contract for each L2 contract, so it does not need contracts to fit within Ethereum's contract size limit.
 As far as Arbitrum's dispute contracts are concerned, deploying a contract on L2 is just another bit of computation like any other.
 By contrast, reexecution approaches must impose a *lower* contract size limit than Ethereum, because they need to be able to instrument a contract in order to emulate its execution, and the resulting instrumented code must fit into a single Ethereum contract.